laralove143/sparkle-cache/README.md

 This means these data can't be cached for now:

-- Guild bans
+- Bans
 - Auto moderation rules
-- Guild integrations
+- Integrations
-- Guild scheduled events
+- Scheduled events
+- Invites
-- Guild invites
+- Webhooks
 - Missing data that you can create a PR to add to this list

 ## Support for libraries other than Twilight